acarolcolombo/website/index.md

 * an educator in a botanical garden where I used to wear hiking boots and explain science to kids,
 * an intern in a charity that empowers youth from disadvantaged backgrounds to pursue STEM careers where I contributed with the planning and delivery of their summer programme.

-Currently, I have been working as Outreach and Engagement Officer for the Society for Experimental Biology (SEB) where I work with scientists to organise and deliver outreach, education and diversity projects for other scientits and the wider community.
+Currently, I'm the Outreach and Engagement Officer at the Society for Experimental Biology (SEB) where I work with scientists to organise and deliver outreach, education and diversity projects for other scientits and the wider community.
 I also support these scientists that are members of the Society with their career development.

 I believe that we can decrease inequality through mentoring and education.

+I'm the children's book author of the book ['The Fable of the Rain'](https://www.acarolcolombo.com/news/book) with illustrations by Bianca Voicu.

 My journey got entangled with the creative writing path in 2021.